kohlschutter/jacline/README.md

 # jacline

-jacline is a Java-to-Javascript transpiler, using a forked version of j2cl in combination with Google Closure Compiler, plus other libraries providing APIs combining the Java SDK and the Browser world.
+jacline is a Java-to-Javascript transpiler, using a forked version of j2cl in combination with Google Closure Compiler, plus other libraries providing APIs combining the Java world with the browser world.

 ## When JAva-to-CLosure Is Not Enough

-[j2cl](https://github.com/google/j2cl) is great technology, encumbered with Google-specific layers of process (read: complexity) that, in my opinion, prevents the wide-scale adoption by the Java community.
+[j2cl](https://github.com/google/j2cl) is great technology, encumbered with Google-specific layers of complexity/process that, in my opinion, prevents the wide-scale adoption by the Java community.

-jacline builds its foundation on a fork of j2cl that is "un[bazel](https://bazel.build)ed" and "[Maven](https://maven.apache.org)ized", furthermore incorporating a few changes that didn't yet make it into mainline j2cl.
+jacline builds its foundation on a fork of j2cl that is "un[bazel](https://bazel.build)ed" and "[Maven](https://maven.apache.org)ized", furthermore incorporating several fixes and additions.

 Particularly, jacline sports the following highlights: